JaehyungC/RT-Bridge/README.md

 We've also tried to build the quickDAQ project within the test Visual Studio project where PUB SUB is working<br>

 # Raspberry Pi
-raspi.c and raspiwrap.h are the files in the Raspberry Pi titled test.c and wrap.h<br>
+raspi.c, zmqwrap.c, and zmqwrap.h are the files in the Raspberry Pi titled test.c and wrap.h<br>
 Raspberry Pi:<br>
 Open Putty<br>
 Select Raspi-test, and click Open<br>